ATNF Pulsar Catalogue v1.58: DocumentationG. Hobbs, R. N. Manchester and L. Toomey

 - assoc(str) is true if 'str' occurs within the value of the parameter assoc. for example:

-- survey(sur) is true if the pulsar was detected in the survey 'sur'.
+- survey(sur) is true if the pulsar was detected in a survey containing the string 'sur'.
+If the 'Exact match' button is set, then only the survey 'sur' is selected.
 The current list of surveys is given in Section 4

-- discovery(sur) is true is the pulsar was discovered in the survey 'sur'.
+- discovery(sur) is true is the pulsar was discovered in a survey containing the string 'sur'.
+If the 'Exact match' button is set, then only the survey 'sur' is selected.

 exist(pmtot) && exist(pb)